Magdiel98/Clinica_Medica/README.md

 ## Usage

 To use this project, clone the repository to your local machine and import it into your IDE (such as Spring Tool Suite 4).
+Or, if you want use this project online you can access this link: https://clinica-medica-8pva.onrender.com.
+In the following endpoints below you can use the link above instead of localhost.

 Endpoints: